nickbattle/vdmj/LSP/README.md

 - `vdmj-4.3.0-<date>.jar`
 - `annotations-1.0.0-<date>.jar`
-- `annotations2-1.0.0-<date>.jar`
 - `lsp-0.0.1-SNAPSHOT-<date>.jar`

-The LSP/DAP server is executed by starting Java with these four jars.
-The annotations jars are optional, but useful.
+The LSP/DAP server is executed by starting Java with these jars on the classpath.
+The annotations jar is optional, but useful.
 The main class is lsp.LSPServerSocket.

 `Usage: LSPServerSocket [-vdmsl | -vdmpp | -vdmrt] -lsp <port> -dap <port>`